FUND DEVELOPMENT DIRECTOR

-- A minimum of 5 years experience of increasing responsibility in managing fundraising activities for 501(c)3 organizations.
+- 5+ years of experience with increasing responsibility in managing fundraising activities for 501(c)3 organizations.

 - Demonstrated success in implementing fundraising plans.

 - Excellent written and verbal communication skills.
-(Able to provide samples of written work.)
+Effective grant-writing experience.
+Able to provide samples of written work.

-- Excellent multi-tasker with the flexibility to easily respond to changing business demands.
+- Excellent ability to multi-task, with the flexibility to easily respond to changing business demands.

-- Community focused with a high level of energy and enthusiasm for building relationships with staff, volunteers and current and potential supporters of Girl Scouting.
+- Community focused with a high level of energy and enthusiasm for building relationships with staff, volunteers and current & potential supporters of Girl Scouting.

 - Active participant in professional, respectful and “constructive” organizational culture.

-- Willingness to accept and promote the beliefs and principles of the Girl Scout Movement -- demonstrate and exemplify the qualities and actions outlined in the Girl Scout Promise and Law -- strong working knowledge of Girl Scouting is preferred.
+- Willingness to accept and promote the beliefs and principles of the Girl Scout Movement.
+Able to demonstrate and exemplify the qualities and actions outlined in the Girl Scout Promise and Law.
+Current knowledge of Girl Scouting is preferred.